2019 Tile Trends

 2. Dark Greens & Deep Mustards

-Green has been trending for the last couple of years and 2019 doesn’t appear to be slowing down.
+Green tile trends have been on the rise for the last couple of years and 2019 doesn’t appear to be slowing down.
 Ranging from more sage-y grey greens to deep forest greens our clients have been head over heels for greens like Venetian and Hunter.

 Tile Shown: 3x9 tiles in Venetian Green